mpsilfve/pcfp-data/src/README.md

 Additionally, we compare against the model presented in

 Robert Malouf.
-2017.
+2016.
 Generating Morphological Paradigms with Recurrent Neural Networks.
-SCiL.
+San Diego Linguistic Papers.

 You should use
    * `train_n_gt_1.py` and `test_n_gt_1.py` for training and testing models when n > 1 models are given in each table.